Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ## Observations and Sensors

-To make informed decisions, an agent must first make observations of the stete of the environment.
+To make informed decisions, an agent must first make observations of the state of the environment.
 The observations are collected by Sensors attached to the agent GameObject.
 By default, agents come with a `VectorSensor` which allows them to collect floating-point observations into a single array.
 There are additional